nini1108/TechChallengeApp/README.md

 ## Comments
 * DNS has not been setup in this configuration to access the app/alb
-* ansible directory can be ingnored
+* Ansible directory can be ingnored